Management of Assaultive Behavior (MAB)/AB-508 Violence Prevention Your CPR MD 2019-01-17T02:41:12+00:00

 Initial/Renewal Provider Course

-Approximately 4 hours to complete, including skills practice and skills testing
+Approximately 4 – 8 hours to complete, including skills practice and skills testing, and dependent on organizational requirements, students and instructor ratios, and other factors

 Initial (first-time) Certifications: $70